fsgreco/puppeteer-helper/README.md

 * if it loads a new page wait for navigation: `await page.waitForNavigation({waitUntil: 'networkidle2'})`
 * if it loads ajax request wait for network idle: `await page.waitForNetworkIdle({ idleTime: 500 })`

-[^explanation]: At the moment of writing this is still opinionated (for example puppeteer will initializate on an incognito session and it will set a specific user agent, it will also set italian as language).
+[^explanation]: At the moment of writing this is still opinionated (for example puppeteer will initializate on an incognito session and it will set a specific user agent).
 As I said **this is an experimental package**, it has been done _for educational purposes_.
 But I will try to improved it by adding the possibility to modify this options in the future.
 Suggestions are welcome!